BigSip/Obsidian/Car.md

 - ~~has not answered any calls or initiated contact since car has been dropped off~~
 - Punctured engine by strut, exactly what recall stated
 - Recall not covered, called neglect
-- may be covered if I can prove Lightfoot
+- may be covered if I can prove Lightfoot chose not to perform recall